-- being over friendly with children - having favourites - adults taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children - having favourites - belittling children - adults taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door - using inappropriate sexualised, intimidating or offensive language.

 Low-Level concern forms will be kept by the DSL in the Low Level Concerns folder in the Confidential Staff Files box.
-If a member of staff has a Low Level concern form relating to them a white dot will be placed on the front of their personnel file in the main office.
+Forms relating to staff, PPA cover staff and adult volunteers will also be kept in this location.
+If a member of staff has a Low Level concern form relating to them, a white dot will be placed on the front of their personnel file in the main office.